 There is no cost to hike Ponytail Falls and there is plenty of free parking.
 Nearby at Ainsworth State Park are clean bathrooms.

-9. Latourell Falls is a great place to go hiking with the family and see a beautiful waterfall.
+Latourell Falls is a great place to go hiking with the family and see a beautiful waterfall.
 It is found along the Columbia Scenic Highway, 25 minutes east of Portland, Oregon.
 Once you’ve visited Crown Point this will be the first waterfall you come to on the right side.
 There is a signage and a good size parking lot you can park at.
 There are also lots of picnic tables.
 We usually enjoy lunch here before we start hiking the waterfalls.

 Either way, you will have to turn around at some point.
 The long hike is not good for strollers after a certain point.
 I’ve only taken it once and I’m pretty sure we got lost, so I cannot recommend taking it.
 It was very beautiful and we did find our way back without a problem.
 If you do decide to do it triple check the map and be aware of the trail splitting.

-10. Falls Creek Falls is a great hike on the Washington side of the Columbia Gorge.
+Falls Creek Falls is a great hike on the Washington side of the Columbia Gorge.
 It is much further to drive too, but I think it is worth it.
 The trail starts at the end of Road 3062.
-This hike is a 3.4 mile hike round-trip if you hike to the waterfall and back out.
+This hike is a 3.4-mile hike round-trip if you hike to the waterfall and back out.
 We did not do the long hike that is available here, so I do not know if that portion is kid-friendly.

 Angel’s Rest is an intense uphill hike, but you are rewarded with spectacular views of the Columbia Gorge.
 This hike is 4.4 miles round trip, so keep that in mind before taking kids.
 This hike is off I-84, take exit #28 for Bridal Veil

 I am sure there are even more great hikes for kids in the Columbia River Gorge, but we haven’t done them yet!
-Hopefully I can re-write this article next year and share even more kid friendly hikes.
+Hopefully, I can re-write this article next year and share even more kid-friendly hikes.